Malindi, North Coast of Kenya

 Location and seasons

+The resort is situated in on the Silversands Beach in Malindi, Kenya.
+It is approximately 140km north of Mombasa and 15 minutes from Malindi Airport.
+The nearest town is Malindi and is roughly 3km or 5 minutes by road.
 Kenya's north coast, one of her most popular beach holiday destinations, offers clear blue sea, marine parks, excellent water sports, coral reefs, monsoon winds, numerous hotels and beach resorts, family vacations, sun n sand, cultural and beach travel and more.
 Close to Mombasa, it is also within easy reach of Malindi, Lamu, Diani and many other popular Kenya safari resort hotels.
-Dream of Africa is on Silversands Beach 3km south of Malindi.

 Beach vacation facts